 Fischer (2002:9) defines election security as the "process of protecting electoral stakeholders such as voters, candidates, poll workers, media, and observers; electoral information such as vote results, registration data, and campaign material; electoral facilities such as polling stations and counting centers; and electoral events such as camping rallies against death, damage, or destruction."
 The stakeholders of election security according to Fischer (2002) include the security forces, media, political parties, civil society organizations, judicial officials and the election management bodies.
-However, in Ghana, the statutory bodies in charge of election security are primary the security services such the police, military, prison officers, fire service and immigration officers (Lartey & Aning, 2013).
-It is important to state that no election can take place in a situation of insecurity, lawlessness, terrorization, and violence.
+However, in Ghana, the statutory bodies in charge of election security are primary the security services such the police, military, prison officers, fire service and immigration of insecurity, lawlessness, terrorization, and violence.
 This, therefore, calls for a stronger and well-structured security for a country's electoral process.
 For an election to be credible and its outcome acceptable by the contesting parties, there is the need for a complete security arrangement during elections (USAID, 2013).